theosotr/cynthia/README.md

 * 95 / 100 queries passed (i.e., the ORMs under test produced exact results).
 * 0 / 100 queries failed (i.e., the ORMs under test produced different results).
-  Note that failed queries indicate a bug in at least one of the ORMs under test.
+  Note that failed queries indicate a potential bug in at least one of the ORMs under test.
 * 2 / 100 queries were unsupported meaning that the ORMs were unable to execute these queries, because these queries contained features that are not currently supported by the ORMs under test.
 * 3 / 100 queries timed out, i.e., the SMT solver timed out and failed to
-  generate records for populating databases.
+  generate records for populating the underlying databases.

 #### The .cynthia working directory

-`Cynthia` also produces a directory named `.cynthia` (inside the current working directory) where it stores the complete output of each run.
+`Cynthia` also produces a directory named `.cynthia` (inside the current working directory) where it stores important information about each run.
 The `.cynthia` directory has the following structure.

+* `.cynthia/cynthia.log`: A file containing logs associated with the last `cynthia` run.
 * `.cynthia/dbs/`: This is the directory where the `SQLite` database files of each testing session are stored.
 * `.cynthia/schemas/`: This directory contains SQL scripts corresponding to